Sowmya-P-V/Sowmya-P-V/README.md

 Here are some of the projects I've worked on during my internship:

 - [Grocery_Inventory](https://github.com/sowmya-p-v/grocery-inventory): A mini project on python programming.

-🤖 Working on Machine Learning Project using various Classification Algorithms.
+- 🤖 Working on Machine Learning Project, "Water Potability" using various Classification Algorithms.

-You can find more details about my internship projects on [**my GitHub profile**](link-to-your-github-profile).

 ## 💼 Skills